What is SAML 2.0 Single Sign On?

 Mandatory Configuration Parameters

-These are to be provided by the IdP provider and set in Uberall:
+These are to be provided by the Identity Provider (IdP) of your choice and set in Uberall:

 Uberall-provided Configuration Parameters